 ArcGIS Earth allows you to explore terrains, oceans, and mountains anywhere in the world, visualizing your data in 3D on the globe.
 ArcGIS Earth works with a variety of 2D and 3D map data formats to display data, create sketches, measure distances and areas, and add annotations to tell your story.

 Explorer for ArcGIS allows everyone in your organization find, analyze, and share map services on their devices.
-You can visualize data, search for places and features on your maps, sketch on the maps to highlight important features, share maps with other Explorer users, and tell stories with interactive map presentations.
+You can visualize data, search for places and features on your maps, sketch on the maps to highlight important features, share maps with other Explorer for ArcGIS users, and tell stories with interactive map presentations.

 ArcGIS Maps SDKs

 Developers use ArcGIS Runtime SDK to build and deploy native apps to a variety of popular platforms and devices.
 See the ArcGIS for Developers site for details.